Skip to main content

 What is Adobe Digital Editions (ADE)?

 Adobe Digital Editions (ADE) is a free e-reader application for mobile devices, laptops, and desktops.
-You may use Adobe Digital Editions to read eBooks on some of our eBook platforms including but not limited to EBSCOhost and the Internet Archive.
-Download ADE from the Adobe website.
+You may use Adobe Digital Editions to read DRM protected eBooks from the Internet Archive.
+Download ADE (opens in a new tab) ↗ from the Adobe website.
 ADE requires a self-designated user name and password.
-You.
+You can use any email address.

 Who runs S@C?